drjs/paperanalysis/README.md

 ### Making a Semantic Surface

+The semantic surface view uses a statistical technique ... to map documents to a position in a 3D space.

 Say there are N unique words observed across all the documents.
 Each document can be represented as a point in an N dimensional space where its position on the